gayverjr/pyemap/docs/algorithms/eta_moieties.rst

 The PyeMap repository contains a list of 66 inorganic clusters which are automatically identified by their 3 character residue names.
 All atoms in the residue are collected as part of the customized residue object, and a pre-rendered image is used for visualization of chemical structure.
 Otherwise, they can be used and interacted with just like any other residue.
 The list of clusters and pre-rendered images were obtained from the
-Protein Data Bank in Europe (_PDBe).
+Protein Data Bank in Europe (PDBe_).

 Visualization
 -------------
 Chemical structures of residues(not including user-specified residues) can be visualized using the :func:`~pyemap.emap.residue_to_Image()`, :func:`~pyemap.emap.init_graph_to_Image()` functions.
-SMILES strings and `NGL Viewer`_ selection strings are also accessible through the :class:`~pyemap.emap` object.
-Note that SMILES strings are not available for clusters and user-specified residues.
+SMARTS strings and `NGL Viewer`_ selection strings are also accessible through the :class:`~pyemap.emap` object.
+Note that SMARTS strings are not available for clusters and user-specified residues.